z3r07h/Mr-R0B0T-s03-ARG/Sites/webmail.e-corp-usa.com/README.md

 Maybe try and use Burp suite to see if error codes can be emnumerated.
 Change error codes to H2 / Bigger Font
 Base64 Error Codes/ Investigate more
+Find previous e-corp account from season 2 and try it on to see if there's any more error codes